voite1/Reproducible_Research_PA1/PA1_template.md

 #### Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.

-I am wrtinging called *impute* to impute missing values based on the 5 minute inteval
+I am wrtinging called *impute* to impute missing values based on the 5 minute inteval.
+The *avgs* dataset is used to obtain the mean for a given inteval.
+The function takes two parameters: steps and a time interval.
+If steps is not NA, use the value, otherwise, obtain correspoding mean for the interval from *avgs*.

 ```r